IBM/terraform-guardium-datastore-audit/modules/aws-aurora-postgres-session/README.md

 }
 ```

 **Please note:** By default, this module uses `skip_reboot = true`.
-After apply, manually reboot the Aurora PostgreSQL cluster to activate audit logging.
+After apply, manually reboot the database to activate audit logging.
 Set `skip_reboot = false` if you want Terraform to perform the reboot.

 ## Required Variables